 Each night there would be a family meeting at which members would give the thief among them all their loose bills and coins.
 He had to carefully count out each amount to each person's satisfaction.
 Everyone was committing their money to him for safekeeping overnight.
-Then next morning, before breakfast at another family meeting, he would carefully count it out and give the money back.
+Then, next morning, before breakfast at another family meeting, he would carefully count it out and give the money back.
 "How long do I have to keep doing this?" he asked.
 The parents' answer: "Until we all agree that we have got our sense of trust and safety back."
-It took a little over a month, and according to the parents the adolescent never stole from any of them again.
+It took a little over a month, and according to the parents the adolescent never stole from them again.

 Finally, it's important for parents to make an assessment.
 They need to evaluate the issues behind what has happened.
 Stealing is not only a specific act; it is also a symbolic act.
 That is, it can represent other problems that need attending to.
 Also, the motivation matters.

 Consider a few common examples of what stealing can be about, and what can prompt it.
 Stealing from family can be an outcome of envy—jealousy of a more favored sibling who seems to be given more.
 It can be a lack of impulse control driven by unbridled want.
 It can be a call for attention, the money or object taken emblematic of desired love.
 It can be an act of desperation to pay off threatening debts.
 It can be an expression of grievance, taking what one feels one is owed for some adverse family experience or circumstance.
 It can be an act of entitlement driven by the belief that family rules don't apply and one deserves to get whatever one takes.
 It can be an act of aggression, to get back at someone by taking something they value.
-And of course, it can be a sign of substance abuse, taking money to buy drugs, or taking alcohol or prescription medication for personal use.
+And it can be a sign of substance abuse, taking money to buy drugs, or taking alcohol or prescription medication for personal use.